-The Five Year Consolidated Plan (Consolidated Plan) pertains to the Town's Community Development Block Grant (CDBG) funds for FY 2020-2024.
-CDBG funds are provided as an annual entitlement to Weymouth from the US Dept. of Housing and Urban Development to meet priority needs for economic and community development, and housing.
-The Town awards the funds annually to government agencies or departments and to non-profit organizations for activities that predominately benefit low and moderate income residents.
+The Five Year Consolidated Plan (Consolidated Plan) governs the use by the Town of Weymouth of it's Community Development Block Grant (CDBG) funds for FY 2020-2024.
+CDBG funds are provided annually as an entitlement to Weymouth from the US Dept. of Housing and Urban Development to meet priority needs in the areas of economic and community development, and housing.
+Funds must predominately benefit low and moderate income residents.

+The Town allocates funds to applicants to carry out eligible activities.
 The Consolidated Plan is implemented annually through an Annual Action Plan (AAP), which is the last section of this Consolidated Plan (Sections AP-15 through AP-90).